-Conister Bank Limited ("Bank") is a licensed independent bank, regulated by the Isle of Man Financial Services Authority ("FSA"), the UK's Financial Conduct Authority ("FCA") and is a full member of the Isle of Man's Association of Licensed Banks.
+Conister Bank Limited ("Bank") is a licenced independent bank, regulated by the Isle of Man Financial Services Authority ("FSA") and the UK's Prudential Regulatory Authority ("PRA") and the UK's Financial Conduct Authority ("FCA").

 The Bank provides a variety of financial products and services, including savings accounts, asset financing, personal loans, loans to small and medium sized enterprises, block discounting and other specialist secured credit facilities to the Isle of Man and the UK consumer and business sectors.